 At a high level, these can be categorized into people, process, and technology challenges.
 Many of these reflect our natural distaste for change, reinforced by the wide differences across markets and effort required for standardization.

-Intelligent selection of a global S&T solution, which often includes a single technology at a global scale can greatly reduce or even eliminate these challenges.
+Intelligent selection of a global customer S&T solution, which often includes a single technology at a global scale can greatly reduce or even eliminate these challenges.
 If not adequately addressed, these challenges can generate internal resistance to a global process.

 Exhibit 2: People, Process, & Technology Challenges of a Global S&T Process

-With a well-defined strategy facilitated using technology, many of these challenges can be addressed within the implementation plan itself.
+With a well-defined segmentation strategy facilitated using technology, many of these challenges can be addressed within the implementation plan itself.

-Most markets struggle with accurate customer segmentation and resource allocation due to lack of a standard S&T processes, disjointed systems within and across markets and brands.
+Most markets struggle with accurate customer segmentation and resource allocation is due to lack of a standard S&T processes, disjointed systems within and across markets and brands.
 The same set of physicians are often assigned different customer values leading to significant downstream challenges.
 Manual processes can be slow, cost-intensive and error-prone.
 Additionally, many targeting processes do not account for field feedback, causing the process to become opaque and one-dimensional.